HenrikDK2/prio/README.md

 ## Configuration

-Configuration is neccesary to change the priorities of the programs relevant for you.
+Before starting the service you need to make a configuration file which is neccesary to change the priorities of the programs relevant for you.

 ### Example config file